• DNDi logo

 • Advocacy toolkit

 We developed an easy-to-administer, strawberry-flavoured combination of four antiretroviral medicines to meet the needs of the youngest children, who are at the highest risk of dying without treatment.
-With regulatory review underway, our partnerships are working to ensure quick treatment roll-out for thousands of children in need.
+This new treatment was approved in South Africa in 2022 – the first country globally to grant regulatory approval for the 4-in-1 – followed by approvals in Mali, Uganda, and Kenya in early 2023.

 The needs of children with HIV have long been neglected.
-While R&D efforts have succeeded in developing life-saving diagnosis and treatment innovations for adults, innovation for children lags far behind.
+While R&D efforts have succeeded in developing life-saving diagnosis and treatment innovations for adults, innovation for children has lagged far behind.

 Until recently, the only treatments available for babies and kids were bitter-tasting, difficult to dose, and required refrigeration – making them unsuitable for children and their caregivers.
 Thankfully, new paediatric formulations are finally becoming available after decades of poor options.
 Our work is a key part of this revolution in paediatric HIV diagnosis and treatment.